This guide will help you complete the online incoming study abroad and exchange application form.

 - Your file may be too large.
 Try compressing the file, or breaking it into smaller files

-If you are still experiencing problems, please email us at firstname.lastname@example.org with as much detail about the problem as possible.
+If you are still experiencing problems, please email the Study Abroad team at firstname.lastname@example.org with as much detail about the problem as possible.

 You should now have completed everything that we need to process your application.
 Press ‘checklist’ to go back to the checklist and scroll to the bottom of the screen.

 You can see a summary of your application by selecting ‘show summary of this application’.
-Sometimes this doesn’t show all the information on your application.
+Sometimes this doesn’t show all the information on your application and sometimes there will be blank sections that you will not have been asked to complete as part of your application.
 Do not worry about this, we will contact you if we need further information.